yanganto/near-staking-knd/docs/run-main-test-shard.md

 ## Multi-Node kuutamo cluster

-Once your single-node kuutamod setup works, you can scale out to multiple nodes by changing your `kuutamod.nix` like this:
+Once your single-node kneard setup works, you can scale out to multiple nodes by changing your `kneard.nix` like this:

 ```